 Croatia, or Hrvatska as it’s called by the locals, provides a great introduction to a region in Europe that was once overlooked by tourists: The Balkans.
-Two weeks in Croatia allows you to experience the beautiful beaches and islands, the bustling towns and villages, and see some amazing natural wonders.
-From Zagreb to Dubrovnik, to island-hopping the Croatian Islands, here’s the perfect Croatia travel route.
+Two weeks in Croatia allows you to experience beautiful beaches and islands, bustling towns and villages, and see some amazing natural wonders.
+From Zagreb to Dubrovnik to island-hopping, here’s the perfect two-week Croatia travel route.

 Croatia is accessible by bus and train from its northern neighbors of Slovenia, Austria, Switzerland, and Germany.
-It’s well connected with its Balkan neighbors to the south and east including Serbia, Montenegro, and Bosnia and Herzegovina.
+It’s well connected with other Balkan countries to the south and east including Serbia, Montenegro, and Bosnia and Herzegovina.
 By boat, it’s even common to travel between Croatia and Italy!

-The northern transportation hub and capital of the country is Zagreb, where this two weeks in Croatian itinerary begins.
+Croatia’s northern transport hub and capital Zagreb is where this two weeks in Croatia itinerary begins.